-There are multiple bike rack styles available though - how do you decide which is best for you?
-Here are some things to consider:
+Sometimes, it's necessary to drive in order to ride your bike, which typically makes a bike rack essential.There are multiple bike rack styles available, but how do you decide which is best for you?
+Here are some things to consider…

 How to choose a bike rack

 The first question is how far and how frequently do you need to carry bikes?
 Then what type of bikes, and how many bikes you need to carry.
 Which vehicle — or vehicles — do you have, and will you be taking a mixture of bikes?
 Are they heavy, do they have thru-axles, and will they be getting dirty?